 Panorama Education’s mission is to improve student outcomes by helping schools and districts act on data.
-Panorama partners with more than 10 state agencies and over 30 of the largest districts in the country to reach more than 10 million students.
-Their research-backed survey content ensures that the data gathered by districts and schools can be trusted and ultimately, acted upon.
+Panorama partners with more than 10 state agencies and over 45 of the largest districts in the country to reach more than 15 million students.
+Their research-backed survey content ensures that the data gathered by districts and schools can be trusted and acted upon.

-No. Only school-based certified educators working at least half time qualified to take the survey.
-This also potentially included front office and facilities staff in schools.
+No. Only school-based certified educators working at least half time qualify to take the survey.
+This also potentially includes front office and facilities staff in schools.

-Each school had a teacher-identified school survey coordinator.
-This survey coordinator had the ability to monitor response rates to encourage strong participation across their staff.
+Each school will have a teacher-identified school survey coordinator.
+This survey coordinator will receive an email from Panorama in advance of the survey opening with a PDF containing access codes to be distributed among eligible staff members.
+The coordinator also will have the ability to monitor response rates to encourage strong participation across their staff.

-How can I be sure my responses were anonymous?
+How can I be sure my responses are anonymous?